Tree of Life Program

 What is the cost?

 Tree prices differ based on their availability, species and maturity.
 Donations may vary from $300 to $700.
-All tree donations are acknowledged with an engraved leaf on the donor recognition tree on display in the Recreation Center lobby.
+All tree donations are acknowledged with an engraved leaf on the donor recognition tree on display in the recreation center.
 A memorial plaque to be planted adjacent to the tree is optional.

 Which locations are an option?